amazon-ion/ion-go/README.md

 This package is based on work from David Murray ([fernomac](https://github.com/fernomac/)) on https://github.com/fernomac/ion-go.
 The Ion team greatly appreciates David's contributions to the Ion community.

+## Users

+Here are some projects that use the Ion Go library

+* [Restish](https://rest.sh/): "...a CLI for interacting with REST-ish HTTP APIs with some nice features built-in"

+We'll be happy to add you to our list, send us a pull request.

 ## Git Setup